3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 - The Windows “Tools Only” SDK download does not come with fastboot, you will need to use the Android SDK Manager to install platform-tools.
 - To do this follow the “SDK Readme.txt” instructions included in your SDK “Tools Only” download.

-If you are still having trouble setting up fastboot, [click here]() for a short tutorial video
+If you are still having trouble setting up fastboot, [click here]()(Coming soon) for a short tutorial video

 **Step 2**: Connect host computer to DragonBoard™ 410c